-Why Carry On only?
+Why Pack Carry-On only?

 • Carry on means less time spent at the airport.
 Because we do not have to check-in our luggage or even wait at the carousel to pick up our luggage, we spend less time at the airport.
 We can even be late and still make our flight as we don’t strictly need to be at the airport before the luggage check-in deadline, which can sometimes close an hour+ before boarding starts.